apoxnen/markdown-cv/index.md

 | <a href="https://github.com/apoxnen ">My GitHub</a>
 </div>

-### Core Skills
+## Core Skills

-Python, C#, API development, data engineering
+Python, data engineering, API development, TypeScript

-### Interests
+## Interests

-Machine learning, data science, creating scalable solutions, software architecture
+Machine learning, data science, data engineering, cloud infrastructure

 ## Work Experience

 `Jan 2023 - Now`
-**Data Engineer at Smartbi**, Helsinki, Finland
+**Data/ML Engineer at Smartbi**, Helsinki, Finland

 Working on building AI/ML solutions for industrial businesses.
-Key technologies I worked with: Python, Azure, Kubernetes, SQL and no-SQL databases, AWS, TypeScript, Node.js, Docker
+Key technologies I worked with: Python, Azure, Kubernetes, SQL and no-SQL databases, AWS, TypeScript, Node.js, Docker, Azure OpenAI

 Main contributions include:

 - Designing and implementing a modular Python-based data processing engine that is a core component of a family of client products.
 The engine reads, processes and analyzes the input data and produces results such as recommendations for the end users, commands for automatic controlling of hardware devices, signal validation and statistical information.
 Each installation uses a site-spesific configuration file, which are constantly modified by the client.
 The engine is a highly flexible and configurable solution easily introduced to new operational contexts, while maintaining high performance and reliability across all deployments.
 - Integrating the data processing engine into various client products, working closely with cross-functional teams, including product managers, engineers, and stakeholders, to ensure smooth integration and alignment with client needs.
 This process involves handling databases, transforming data into engine-supported formats, and implementing as well as consuming various APIs.
 Key challenges addressed include ensuring seamless integration across diverse systems, optimizing performance in real-time data processing, and maintaining compatibility with evolving client requirements.
 Main technologies I worked with include Microsoft Azure, Python, SQL, TypeScript, FastAPI, and Express.
 - Modernizing another client's AWS cloud infrastructure: together with the team we automatized and improved the efficiency of data pipelines and monitoring.
 We achieved significant cost cuts while simultaneously simplifiying the architecture.
+- Worked on internal guidelines and blueprints for using LLMs in client projects, especially for Azure OpenAI.

 `Jul 2022 - Oct 2022`
 **Co-Founder at SteadyBreeze**, Helsinki, Finland